Introduction / History

 What Are Their Beliefs?

-The Gaur Brahman are Hindus by religion and are mostly Shaiva.
+The Gaur Brahmin are Hindus by religion and are mostly Shaiva.
 They worship the main Hindu deities.

-* Pray that God gives the Brahman Gaur dreams and visions as is happening to many Hindus, leading them to Jesus Christ.
+* Pray that God gives the Brahmin Gaur dreams and visions as is happening to many Hindus, leading them to Jesus Christ.

 * Pray that the pride of being a higher caste Brahmin will not get in the way of their Salvation.